Mercedes-Benz 5G-Tronic transmission: Specifications

-Operating Modes

-Winter/Summer (Standard) Mode
+Winter/summer (standard) mode

 Activated by a toggle switch, Winter mode sets the gearbox to start off in 2nd gear, both in Drive and Reverse.
 This is designed to reduce wheelspin on icy surfaces.
 Also in "W" mode the transmission will shift at lower speeds.
 "S" mode is not sport but Sommer (German for summer) or Standard.

-With Jaguar XJR applications the switch is labelled "Sport."
+With Jaguar XJR applications the switch is labeled "Sport."
 In regular driving mode the gearbox starts off in 2nd gear, both in Drive and Reverse, and will only engage 1st gear when triggered via the kickdown switch (Drive only).
 While "Sport" mode is enabled the gearbox will always start off in 1st gear.

 Speedshift (2001–)

 Speedshift is a performance feature set for the Mercedes-Benz transmissions which includes manual mode and active downshifting.
 When cornering at high speed, the transmission maintains the same gear above a certain lateral acceleration level.
 It can also automatically downshift before overtaking.

 It was first used in 2001 Mercedes-Benz C 32 AMG and 2001 Mercedes-Benz SLK 32 AMG.